joshua-d-miller/macOSLAPS-Legacy/README.md

 Special Thanks
 --------------
-A very special thanks to @rustymyers as he was very helpful in determinining how AD stores the Time.
+A very special thanks to @rustymyers as he was very helpful in determining how AD stores the Time.